libs (collections)

 The dangerous way, detailed below, takes linear time

-but involves unsafely moving generic values with std::ptr::copy
+but involves unsafely moving generic values with std::ptr::copy.

-code, where a bug could lead to double-dropping elements
+This is non-trivial unsafe code, where a bug could lead to double-dropping elements

 or exposing uninitialized elements.

-, breaking the UTF-8 invariant.)
+(Or for String, breaking the UTF-8 invariant.)

 It therefore benefits form having a shared, carefully-reviewed implementation